 The old man took a swig of whisky and the figures began to blur, which suited him just fine.
 ‘Well, there’s the Pope, ‘e’s in Italy.
 ‘E’s the leader o’ them Roman Cathol … Catholicists.
 And there’s watchamacall ‘im, the Dalai Lama.
 ‘E’s the leader of a load of Buddhist types – millions of ‘em.”

-The creatures exchanged glances, then the first one spoke telepathically.
+The creatures exchanged glances, then the first one spoke, again telepathically.
 ‘Now … where would we find this … Dalai … Lama?’

 Chimera!
 That was the Dalai Lama’s first thought on seeing the creature that entered the quiet, candle-lit temple.
 He sat, flanked by his two most trusted monks, Tenzin and Kelsang.
 All three were clad in red robes, their shaven heads reflecting the flickering flames of hundreds of candles.